by and with Jean-Philippe Gross

 Reduced: 6€*

-*Young people aged 12-25, students, jobseekers, people on minimum social benefits, intermittent workers, seniors aged 65 and over - with proof of age.
+*Young people aged 12-25, students, jobseekers, people on minimum social benefits, intermittent workers, senior citizens aged 65 and over - on presentation of proof.

 Free admission for loyalty card holders Modulations (by reservation only)

-Latecomers will not be admitted to the auditorium, as some shows - at the request of the artistic teams - do not tolerate late entries.
+Latecomers will not be admitted to the auditorium, as some shows - at the request of the artistic teams - do not tolerate late entry.

 TICKETS FROM 1/09/25